 Menu and Pricing Structure for Your Soft Opening

 Deciding on what kind of menu to offer and what pricing structure will go along with it will be up to you.
 But, in making the decision, you should take into account your budgetary restrictions, your staff size and their level of confidence, and your predicted audience.
 Don’t be afraid of offering a limited menu; this is very common for soft openings and is often a smart move.
-You may want to defer to your cooking staff to decide which items should be on the limited menu.
+You may want to refer to your cooking staff to decide which items should be on the limited menu.
 Try to choose a somewhat diverse set of offerings, such that your overall menu and tone is represented well.
 However, try not to choose items that will obviously take a longer than normal time to cook, or items which your cooking team thinks will be excessively complicated.

 There are a few ways you can go with regards to the pricing structure of your soft opening menu: